silx-kit/silx/doc/source/virtualenv.rst

     pip install silx

 To test *silx*, open an interactive python console.
-If you managed to install PyQt5, PySide2 or PyQt4 in your virtualenv, type:
+If you managed to install PyQt5 or PySide2 in your virtualenv, type:

 .. code-block:: bash